AntonyBrd/weather-simulation/readme.md

 ### Solve TODOs

 The way the elevation is handled is quite bad.
-[Here](https://visibleearth.nasa.gov/view.php?id=73934), you can find an image of the world map with evelation for red values.
+[Here](https://visibleearth.nasa.gov/view.php?id=73934), you can find an image of the world map with elevation for red values.

 ### Use better "business" rules (here: physical models)